Omji1513109/Omji1513109/README.md

 ## 🏆 Highlights

-- Not Selected for YC AI Startup School but still flew to sf and attended by explaining it to the gate staffs
+- Not applied for YC AI Startup School 2025 but still flew to sf and attended by explaining it to the gate staffs
 - Recipient of the R.L.
 Thornton Jr. Scholarship
 - Best Speaker Award – Arbor Toastmasters
 - Program Coordinator – 1 Million Cups Irving